 - new shade trees

 Council will retain the existing park access pathway and the much-loved park features including a community orchard with mature macadamia, grapefruit and frangipani trees, and existing shade trees.

-Thirteen kauri pines will be relocated to the Carl Street Urban Common project area in September 2019, weather permitting.
+Thirteen kauri pines were relocated to the Carl Street Urban Common project area in September 2019.

-Council is relocating the trees from Outlook Park, an area in Dutton Park designated for construction activities as part of the Cross River Rail project being delivered by the Queensland Government.
+Council relocated the trees from Outlook Park, an area in Dutton Park designated for construction activities as part of the Cross River Rail project being delivered by the Queensland Government.